-One of my favorite roles of the Holy Spirit is a teacher.
+One of my favorite roles of the Holy Spirit is that of a teacher.
 I can flip through the Bible and make myself open to hearing from the Spirit of God, and I will find myself in the passage that I really need, or I find something that’s just so super cool that I’ve never seen before.
 I just found in John 14:26; he is a reminder.
 He’s so much better than Alexa or Siri.
 He reminds us everything about what Jesus has taught us.
-This is really important.
-There are times where I’m going through something, or I’m praying for somebody or talking with them, and they’re going through something.
-Scripture will come to me, or a principal in God’s word will come to me just out of the blue that is the Holy Spirit reminding me of a scripture perfect for the situation.
-It comes at the perfect time for the other person or me.
+There are times where I’m going through something, or I’m praying for somebody or talking with them, and they’re struggling.
+A scripture or a principle in God’s word will come to me just out of the blue; that is the Holy Spirit giving me the perfect word for the situation.
+It comes at the ideal time for the other person or me.
 That is a gift from the Holy Spirit.

 But the [a]Helper (Comforter, Advocate, Intercessor—Counselor, Strengthener, Standby), the Holy Spirit, whom the Father will send in My name [in My place, to represent Me and act on My behalf], He will teach you all things.
 And He will help you remember everything that I have told you.John 14:26

 This world is full of angry, insulting contradictions right now.
 Each side claims to know the exact truth.
-There are fact-checkers there are fact-finders, but there’s a lot of deception out there right now.
+There are fact-checkers, there are fact-finders, but there’s a lot of deception out there right now.
 God is the God of truth, and through him, we can know the truth.
-John 16:13 says that he will send his spirit to us that will help guide us in the truth.
-In an age of pain and violence, we harden our hearts to keep us from hurting so bad.
-Maybe we are the perpetrators, and we harden our hearts and blame the victim, so we don’t feel guilt.
+John 16:13 says that he will send his Spirit to us that will help guide us in the truth.
+In an age of pain and violence, we harden our hearts to keep ourselves from hurting so bad.
+Maybe we are the perpetrators, and we harden our hearts and blame the victim so we don’t feel guilt.
 Either way, our hearts become hardened.
 Through God’s spirit, he can guide us to having a soft, spiritually intuned heart.